Amazon EC2 Cost Optimization

-Qubole is excited to announce the general availability of Managed Spot Block instances that provides up to 40% cost savings over On-Demand Ec2 Instances.
+Qubole is excited to announce the general availability of Managed Spot Block instances that provide up to 40% cost savings over On-Demand EC2 Instances.
 Managed Spot Block instances are an excellent choice for certain workloads that require the same reliability provided by On-Demand instances but at a lower cost.

 With Managed Spot Block instances, Qubole clusters would automatically acquire the required number of Spot Block instances during cluster upscaling, schedule jobs on these instances, and terminate them when not needed.
 Qubole clusters will also proactively replace the existing Spot Block instance that is about to expire (based on pre-defined duration), with a new Spot Block instance in an automated manner.
 This proactive and seamless replacement ensures cluster continuity with zero downtime and near-zero interruption to jobs.

 Using Spot Block instances in Qubole to replace your existing Auto-Scaling* On-Demand instances is simple, easy, and one click away, as illustrated below.